wshanmu/CP3106-RL-for-Optimal-Stopping/README.md

 This repository is for CP3106: Indepedent Project at the National University of Singapore.

 ## 1. Crypto Data:
-This folder includes the scripts to obtain the crypto-currencies data and generating temp file for further experiments.
+This folder includes the scripts to obtain the crypto-currencies data and generate temp file for further experimentations.

 ## 2. RL Environment:
 This folder includes an OpenAI Gym style reinforcement learning environment for optimal stopping problem, and the instruction for registering this environment.